rahiel/telegram-send/README.md

 Here are some examples to get a taste of what is possible with telegram-send.

-## alert on completion of shell commands
+## Alert on completion of shell commands

 Receive an alert when long-running commands finish with the `tg` alias, based on Ubuntu's built-in `alert`.
 Put the following in your `~/.bashrc`: